merihbozbura/merihbozbura.github.io/_posts/2018-04-11-third-post.md

 ---
 layout: post
-title: Tracking Hurricane Katrina with Vorticity and Okubo Weiss Parameter with Python and R
+title: Pearson Correlation with NCAR Command Language (NCL)
 ---

-#### **Tracking Hurricane Katrina with Vorticity and Okubo Weiss Parameter with Python and R**
+#### **Pearson Correlation with NCAR Command Language (NCL)**

 I am gonna write a proper and explanatory post like in my first post.

 But now,

-If you want, you can find the whole document in R from [here](https://github.com/merihbozbura/merihbozbura.github.io/blob/master/files/Katrina.pdf) and the R script from [here.](https://github.com/merihbozbura/merihbozbura.github.io/blob/master/files/Script-katrina-R.pdf)
+If you want, you can find the whole document from [here](https://github.com/merihbozbura/merihbozbura.github.io/blob/master/files/Merih-Bozbura-ncl.pdf) and the NCL script from [here.](https://github.com/merihbozbura/merihbozbura.github.io/blob/master/files/Merih_Bozbura-ncl.txt)

-Also, there are python scripts in [here](https://github.com/merihbozbura/merihbozbura.github.io/blob/master/files/read_netcdf.py) and [here](https://github.com/merihbozbura/merihbozbura.github.io/blob/master/files/katrina-python.txt)